garrandall/popular-music-data/tracks/that-s-what-it-s-all-about-brooks-dunn.md

 She smiles and says I Love You Dad

 Hey, That's what it's all about
-Hey, this is the life i couldn't live without
+Hey, this is the life I couldn't live without
 It's a moment frozen there in time
 When the reasons all begin to rhyme
 Where loves a little bigger and you finally start figurin' out That's what it's all about

 Hey, That's what it's all about
-Hey, this is the life i couldn't live without
+Hey, this is the life I couldn't live without
 It's a moment frozen there in time
 When the reasons all begin to rhyme
 Where loves a little bigger and you finally start figurin' out That's what it's all about

 Hey That's what it's all about
-The life i couldn't live without
+The life I couldn't live without
 Hey That's What it's all about

 That's What it's all about